An airport terminal with empty seats and a glimpse of an airplane that just took off through the glass windows.

 No

-Quick answer: No. A government-issued photo ID, such as a state-issued ID card, is sufficient for domestic air travel.
+Quick answer: No. A government-issued photo ID, such as a REAL ID-compliant state driver’s license, is sufficient for domestic air travel.
 In other words, using your passport as a government-issued photo ID is possible but not mandatory.
-Your state-issued driver’s license, for instance, is sufficient to board your domestic flight.
+Your REAL ID-compliant state-issued driver’s license, for instance, is sufficient to board your domestic flight.

 When I ask myself “Do I need a passport to fly domestically?”, I always check with the Transportation Security Administration (TSA) or the airline company I plan to fly with for the most up-to-date information regarding identification requirements for domestic flights.